Editor’s note: This article originally ran July 9, 2018, and was updated March 20, 2023

 - Water with added fresh fruit

-For all the people who dislike the taste of water, here are some tips to make it easier to enjoy:
+If you get bored by the taste of water, here are some tips to make it easier to enjoy:

 - Add crushed ice and a squeeze of lemon